-"We have shown that women infected with HIV as men had a higher 61 risk of new plaque formation in the focal carotid artery over seven years compared to uninfected controls," the researchers note.
-"The HIV-associated risk was higher than that associated with smoking.
-On the other hand, the high risk persisted among ART-treated individuals - with persistent HIV viral suppression, suggesting that sustained suppression of circulating HIV RNAs below detectable limits does not eliminate excess CVD [risk of disease cardiovascular] in treating HIV-infected population. "
+"We have shown that HIV-infected women like men had a 61% higher risk of forming new plaque in the focal carotid artery over seven years, compared to uninfected controls," comment the researchers.
+“The HIV-associated risk was greater than that associated with smoking.
+On the other hand, the high risk persisted among treated individuals ART [antiretroviral therapy] - with persistent viral suppression of HIV, suggesting that sustained suppression of HIV RNA circulating below detectable limits does not eliminate excess CVD [risk of cardiovascular disease] in treating HIV-infected populations. ”

-Fortunately, people living with HIV whose CD4 cell count was above 500 cells / mm3, had a similar risk of plaque re-forming in HIV-negative individuals.
+Fortunately, people living with HIV whose cell counts CD4 was above 500 cells / mm3, had a similar risk of new plaque formation in HIV negative individuals.

-Cardiovascular disease is now an important cause of morbidity and mortality in people with HIV.
-Researchers from the United States wanted to see if HIV was associated with the progression of subclinical arteriosclerosis - hardening of the arteries - over a seven-year follow-up period.
+Cardiovascular disease is today a major cause of morbidity and mortality in people with HIV.
+Researchers from the United States wanted to see if HIV was associated with the progression of subclinical arteriosclerosis - hardening of the arteries - over a seven-year follow-up.

-The study population consisted of 1011 women (74% HIV positive) enrolled in the Interdepartmental Women's HIV Study and approximately 811 men (65% HIV positive) in the multicentre AIDS study cohort study.
-All had repeat ultrasound carotid artery investigations - thickness and new plaque formation - between the years of 2003 and 2013.
+The study population consisted of 1011 women (74% HIV positive) enrolled in the Interdepartmental Women's HIV Study and approximately 811 men (65% HIV positive) in the multicenter study.
+AIDS Cohort study.
+All had repeat carotid artery ultrasound investigations - thickness and new plaque formation - between the years 2003 and 2013.
 Two thirds of women with HIV and three quarters of men with HIV were taking ART.